amirmasp/amirCounter/README.md

 count in a limited time (Assume for 1 Second)?

 ## Answer
-The main executable Counts about 600 million times in a 2nd thread!
+The main executable counts approximately 600 million times in a 2nd thread!
 (1st thread is the Main thread):
 "TM Main counted 600000000 times in 1.0003 second!"
 #### Note 0: Human being can count up to 10 in the same amount of time!